W & S Gippsland 28-day Rainfall Forecast

 The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, eastern Australia, the south Pacific, South America, and the Atlantic Ocean.
+There are six main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, Western Australia, New Zealand, the south Pacific, South America, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 26 December to 30 December, 7 January to 11 January, and 17 January to 21 January.
-Rain events originating in the tropics and moving south are possible about 26 December to 30 December, 30 December to 3 January, and 5 January to 9 January.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 14 December to 18 December, 30 December to 3 January, and 6 January to 10 January.
+Rain events originating in the tropics and moving south are possible about 9 December to 13 December, 13 December to 17 December, and 2 January to 6 January.

-Over Western Australia the strongest cold fronts should occur about 26 December to 30 December, 7 January to 11 January, and 17 January to 21 January.
+Over Western Australia the strongest cold fronts should occur about 14 December to 18 December, 18 December to 22 December, and 6 January to 10 January.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.